Bitterness. That’s definitely what it was.

 In this particular case, our budget was telling me that we couldn’t afford cable TV.
 That’s right.
 We were TOO POOR TO AFFORD TV!

 What next?
 No shoes?
 No frozen yogurt?
-No markers to draw fake fish tanks on the walls of our cardboard box under a bridge?
+No markers to draw fake fish on the walls of our cardboard box under a bridge?

 NO SCRIBBLED ON FISH?!?